rizwan-kh/rizwan-kh.github.io/content/posts/docker-cheatsheet.md

 - docker
 ---
 ![docker](/docker.png)
-Below are few of the main and basic commands used in Docker, an easy pick-up and good-to-go command page for docker troubleshooting.
+Below are a few of the main and basic commands used in Docker, an easy pick-up and good-to-go command page for docker troubleshooting.

 ## Alias
 ---
-If you are a lazy developer/sysadmin like me, the first thing you should do on your system is to make easy alias of all the long commands, below are the ones I often use on any system I use on a  daily basis:
+If you are a lazy developer/sysadmin like me, the first thing you should do on your system is to make easy alias of all the long commands, below are the ones I often use on any system I use daily:

 These can be imported on ~/.bashrc (if you use bash) or ~/.zshrc (if you are a MAC user and use ZSH)